Procedure Minimally Invasive Myomectomy

 - Perforation of the uterus.

 - Fluid overload due to absorption of the fluid used in the cavity to perform the procedure.
 Most often, the surgery has to be stopped during the removal of larger fibroids, so that fluid overload does not occur.
 A second procedure can then be scheduled to remove the remaining fibroid several months later.

 WHY CIGC FOR MY MYOMECTOMY?

 Deciding to have a myomectomy for fibroid removal is a big decision, as it is known to be more invasive than the alternative, a hysterectomy.
 Most patients who choose this route do so in order to maintain fertility.
 When viewed from this perspective, the procedure is worth it to preserve the uterus, but you still want to make sure you are in the best possible care for the procedure.
-Choosing a myomectomy doctor with a focus on advanced minimally invasive surgery is the best option.
+Choosing a laparoscopic myomectomy doctor with a focus on advanced techniques is the best option.

 WHY CHOOSE CIGC INSTEAD OF MY OB/GYN?

-When you are researching fibroid removal surgery, we present all of the options.
 Before performing a minimally invasive myomectomy, our doctors present you with all of your options to ensure that you are making the best choice for your lifestyle and current health.